 Want to consider all your options?
 Browse our pick of the best smart lighting gadgets to light up your home.
 You'll also find loads of handy buying advice over at our guide to the best smart bulbs.

-What is the Philips Go?
+What is the Philips Hue Go?

-This isn’t a light bulb that will connect into your existing sockets around your home, like in the Starter Kit.
-Instead, this is a standalone lamp that you can buy to have separately and it’s portable so you can take it away from where you normally keep it.
+The Philips Hue Go isn’t a light bulb that will connect into the existing sockets around your home, like in the Starter Kit.
+Instead, it’s a standalone lamp that you can buy to use separately, plus it’s portable so you can take it away from where you normally keep it.

-Philips Go Design
+Philips Hue Go Design

-The rear of the light is rounded, but there’s a small lip at the back of the device that you can use to stand it up.
+- The rear of the light is rounded, but there’s a small lip at the back of the device that you can use to stand it up.
 I found this to be a touch frustrating as where you plug in the power cable is just below the lip, meaning you can’t stand the light up when you’ve got it on charge.
-It did further encourage me to use the light without the power cable though, reminding us that this is a portable light after all.
+It did encourage me to use the light without the power cable, however, reminding us that this is a portable light after all.

 It’ll last for three hours on maximum brightness, which isn’t particularly impressive when you consider some other lighting options on the market.

 Like the rest of the Philips Hue range (opens in new tab), you’ve got the choice of 30 million different colours.
 You’re not going to use all of those shades, but it gives you lots of choices when deciding on a colour within the palette included on the app.

 There’s a button on the rear of the device that I found to be an easy way to control the light.
-It’ll turn on from a single press, or you can cycle through a variety of options including dynamic light effects, a warm white colour and a selection of other shades including blue and green.
+It’ll turn on from a single press, or you can cycle through a variety of options including dynamic light effects, a warm white colour, and a selection of other shades including blue and green.